COVID-19: Step forward with your inventions, FG challenges scientists

-The Federal Government has challenged corporate organizations in the country to scale up efforts at sponsoring researches to develop a local cure for the COVID-19.
+The Federal Government has challenged corporate organisations in the country to scale up efforts at sponsoring researches to develop a local cure for the Covid-19.

 Government equally tasked scientists and researchers in the country to put forward their discoveries for validations.